 In late summer the town centre, gardens and pier approach come alive with art installations and performances.
 There’s so much to see as you meander through the gardens, from light shows, projections and experiences to submerse yourself in, the theme and acts change every year – there’s even been one filled with fire sculptures!

-Opened in 1880, the pier is a true piece of Bournemouth history.
+Opened in 1880, the Bournemouth Pier is a true piece of Bournemouth history.
 It’s free to walk along (during certain months of the year) and features a restaurant, amusements, a fun fair and even a zipwire – although these aren’t free, watching the faces of those on the zipwire can be priceless!